tomo-ludens/unity-policy-singleton/docs/en/README.md

 In DEV/EDITOR, an `InvalidOperationException` is thrown.
 In Player, `null` is returned.
 Always place the singleton in the scene.

+### Q. Why don't exceptions occur in release builds?

+`SingletonLogger.ThrowInvalidOperation` uses the `[Conditional]` attribute, which **removes call sites at compile time** in release builds.
+As a result, no exception is thrown and execution continues, returning `null`.

 ## References 📚